S-Guettner/techforce/README.md

-- [] area in dashboard to see applications (!!!!!!!!
-WIP needs styling rest working)
+- [] area in dashboard to see applications (WIP needs styling ) !!!!!
 - [] show missing or wrong input in form as error
 - [] protecting user only routes